ishaniray/Data-Structures/README.md

-Programs written in C, based on arrays, linked lists, and popular algorithms.
+Programs written in C, based on arrays, linked lists, and common algorithms.